Topics to Talk About – 15 Experts Reveal Their Favorite Conversation Starters

 Janice Galarza – PreK Partner

-“When I am amongst colleagues and I want to start a professional discussion I enjoy asking:
+“When I am amongst colleagues and I want to find an interesting topic to talk about I enjoy asking:

 What is the main struggle you face in your classroom?